LoopKit/loopdocs/docs/faqs/cgm-faqs.md

 You can add *xDrip4iOS* as a CGM option to the *Loop* app by applying a [code customization](https://www.loopandlearn.org/custom-code){: target="_blank" }.
 This uses the shared AppGroup feature to transfer data from the CGM app to Loop.
 This is not the preferred approach if you have another choice.
 For *Libre* users with a sensor that is not handled by LibreTransmitter, this is your only option for closed-loop.

-* xDrip4iOS can sense when the *Libre* are providing updates over Bluetooth but cannot interpret the readings because of the encryption for some sensor models
+* xDrip4iOS can sense when the *Libre* is providing updates over Bluetooth but cannot interpret the readings because of the encryption for some sensor models
 * xDrip4iOS waits a few seconds after the new reading and then queries *LibreLinkUp* using your login credentials
 * Be aware this makes your ability for closed-loop dependent on having internet access